-Other: Anything not covered under the previous three boxes Pending: The patent has been filed but not issued Issued: The patent has been issued by the agency Licensed: The patent has been licensed to an entity, whether earning royalties or not Povalties: Funds are coming in to you or your institution due to you

-Identifying Info mation 1.
-Given Name (Fi Mads rst Name) 2.
-Surname (La Rasmussen ast Name) 3.
-Date 4.
-Are you the cor responding author?
-Yes 🗸] No Corresponding Author's Na Niels Juul ime 5.
-Manuscript Title 2

-Did you or your institution at any time receive payment or services from a third party (government, commercial, private foundation, etc.) for any aspect of the submitted work (including but not limited to grants, data monitoring board, study design, manuscript preparation, statistical analysis, etc.)?
+Section 1.
+Identifying Inform nation 1.
+Given Name (First Name) Rikke 2.
+Surname (Last Name) Møller 3.
+Date 21-October-2019 4.
+Are you the corresponding author?
+Yes 🖌 No Corresponding Author's Name Marie Préel 5.
+Manuscript Title Nye tiltag indenfor udredning og behandling af infantile spasmer hos børn 6.
+Manuscript Ider 6.
+Manuscript Identifying Number (if you know it) - Section 2.
+The Work Under Co onsideration for Public cation Did you or your institution at any time receive payment or services from a third party (government, commercial, private foundation, etc.) for any aspect of the submitted work (including but not limited to grants, data monitoring board, study design, manuscript preparation, statistical analysis, etc.)?
 Are there any relevant conflicts of interest?
-Yes \checkmark No --- -- ----- -------------- ----

-Place a check in the appropriate boxes in the table to indicate whether you have financial relationships (regardless of amount of compensation) with entities as described in the instructions.
+Yes Y No Section 3.
+Relevant financial activities outside the ubmitted work Place a check in the appropriate boxes in the table to indicate whether you have financial relationships (regardless of amount of compensation) with entities as described in the instructions.
 Use one line for each entity; add as many lines as you need by clicking the "Add +" box.
-You should report relationships that were present during the 36 months prior to publication.

-Are there any relevant conflicts of interest? \Box Yes \checkmark No
+You should report relationships that were present during the 36 months prior to publication .
+Are there any relevant conflicts of interest?
+Yes Y No Section 4.
+Intellectual Proper rty Patents & Copyrig ghts

-Do you have any patents, whether planned, pending or issued, broadly relevant to the work? 🗌 Yes 🖌 No
+Do you have any patents, whether planned, pending or issued, broadly relevant to the work?
+Yes Ves